-NaN Priority Description Comments 1 src1 low is NaN Lower part has priority over upper part, i.e. it eversides the upper part 2 src2 low is NaN Lower part has priority over upper part, i.e., it overrides the upper part.
+NaN Priority Description Comments 1 src1 low is NaN Lower part has priority over upper part, i.e., it overrides the upper part.
+2 src2 low is NaN cower part has priority over upper part, i.e., it overrides the upper part.
 3 src1 high is NaN Upper part may be overridden if lower has NaN.
-4 src2 high is NaN Opper part may be overnoder in lower has indiv.
-5 srcdest is NaN Dest is propagated if no NaN is encountered by src2.
+4 src2 high is NaN 5 srcdest is NaN Dest is propagated if no NaN is encountered by src2.